Abhi-Ptdr/HireHive/README.md

-# News Portal
+# Job Portal

-The News Portal is a full-stack web application designed to connect job seekers and recruiters.
+The Job Portal is a full-stack web application designed to connect job seekers and recruiters.
 It provides a platform for students to search and apply for jobs, while recruiters can post job openings and manage applicants.

 ## Table of Contents